 Inaugurated in 1971 and considered the “mother” of dance film festivals, the Dance On Camera Festival annually presents a broad range of films including documentaries, shorts, features, experimental works, and music videos that celebrate the immediacy of dance combined with the intimacy of film.
 Dance on Camera Festival is co-presented by the Film Society of Lincoln Center and Dance Films Association.

 Dance on Camera Festival welcomes submissions from professional, amateur, and independent filmmakers working in all aesthetic disciplines within the dance film genre, including narrative, documentary, animation and experimental.
 Dance films that uniquely interpret the relationship between dance and film are especially encouraged to apply.
-Submissions for the 2017 Festival open on July 15, 2016.
+Submissions for the 2017 Festival are now closed.

 With over 900 films screened since the Festival’s first year in 1971, the 45th annual Dance on Camera Festival will continue to highlight experimental work and uses of new technology within the dance film genre, honor legends and pioneers of dance film with retrospectives and documentary features, and bring an eclectic array ground-breaking films to New York City audiences.

 Dance on Camera Festival is New York City’s premier dance film event.
 Dance Films Association and the Dance on Camera Festival receive generous support from CORE™, MINDBODY, The New York City Department of Cultural Affairs, The New York State Council, and the National Endowment for the Arts.
 Additional support is provided by the Arnhold Foundation, Dance and New Media Foundation, and Funders For LGBTQ Issues.